naseemm06/admin/README.md

 # Admin
-i created this with codeigniter framework and admin2 sb template
+i created this with codeigniter framework and sbadmin2 template